 - Set up an approval workflow for access requests

 - An visitor sends an access request via a Google Form to you as the Security Guard

 - You will be able to review the request, ask for more information if needed, validate and sign it (or reject it)

-How does the access request validation work?
+How does the access request approval work?